designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 consciousness do we find a putative anomaly, and Dennett's account of the narrative-building process explains these data quite comfortably.

-A useful short-hand for this susceptibility-to-future-revision property is _non-monotonicity_.
-A system of reasoning is _monotonic_ if additional data can never cause the retraction of any conclusions made thus far; consciousness is not monotonic, in that the acquisition of new information can force a change in the inferences already made.
-Dennett's account becomes problematic when he tries to use the non-monotonicity of consciousness with respect to objective properties of the world to support his argument against the Cartesian Theatre.
-The line roughly
+A useful short-hand for this susceptibility to future revision is _non-monotonicity_.
+A system of reasoning is _monotonic_ if additional data can never cause the retraction of any conclusions made thus far;
+consciousness is not monotonic, in that the acquisition of new information can force a change in inferences already made.
+Dennett's explanation of the colour phi in terms of narrative revision is a genuine breakthrough in the understanding of consciousness.
+However, he sees his narrative-building story as an account of the phenomena that side-steps any notion of inner presentation, even one purely functional in nature.

-runs: since the brain can change its mind about what seemed to happen, there is simply no fact of the matter about what seemed to happen.
+The line roughly runs: since the brain can change its mind about what seemed to happen, there is simply no fact of the matter about what seemed to happen.
 “There is no finish line”, as Dennett puts it (1995).
 Unfortunately although non-monotonicity successfully dispenses with the notion of a canonical or objective finish line which is the ultimate authority on our conscious experience, it does not in any way preclude the possibility of something which behaviourally amounts to an “official” finish line, just one that is subject to occasional revision.
 Indeed, and perhaps ironically, Dennett's Multiple Drafts Model in general, and his account of colour phi in particular, amount to a theory of how just such a behavioural finish line might actually come about.
 It is all very well to talk of the efforts the brain goes to to pre-date various judgements in the colour phi experiments, but this immediately raises the question of why the brain even bothers to do this antedating.
 The natural explanation is that it does so in order to maximise the local integrity of the narrative precisely so that there is, at any point in time, a single official picture of “how it was to be me” at some earlier time.
 These kinds of editing efforts by the brain should therefore be interpreted as constructors of a virtual finish line, a functional, behavioural one, rather than a physical one.
 So where Dennett-the-anti-Cartesian wants to conclude, from non-monotonicity, that there is no fact of the matter as to how it was to be me (at t), Dennett-the-functionalist's reply would be to say that at any subsequent